A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media: Discretization and Kernel Compensation

 \section{Discretization and Kernel Compensation}

-In Subsection \ref{ssec:yee}, we present Yee's scheme \cite{yee1966} to discretize Maxwell's equation with shifted nabla operator.
+In Subsection \ref{sse:yee}, we present Yee's scheme \cite{yee1966} to discretize Maxwell's equation with shifted nabla operator.
 Matrix representations of discrete differential operators are also provided.
-The results are generalized to arbitrary lattices $\left\{\vec a_i\right\}_{i=1}^3$ through coordinate transform, which is covered in Subsection \ref{ssec:ct}.
-We then discuss the kernel compensation technique that eliminates the null space in Subsection \ref{ssec:kc}.
-In Subsection \ref{ssec:matfree}, we seek matrix-free operations of sparse matrix-vector multiplication and design an efficient preconditioner.
+The results are generalized to arbitrary lattices $\left\{\vec a_i\right\}_{i=1}^3$ through coordinate transform, which is covered in Subsection \ref{sse:ct}.
+We then discuss the kernel compensation technique that eliminates the null space in Subsection \ref{sse:kc}.
+In Subsection \ref{sse:matfree}, we imply matrix-free operations to replace sparse matrix-vector multiplication and design an efficient preconditioner.
+In Subsection \ref{sse:kc:highord}, we introduce high-order finite difference stencils and extend previous results to high-order discretizations.